-Lisbon has the type beauty that captivates you.
+Lisbon has the type of beauty that captivates you.
 The sun setting over the terracotta roofs.
 The detailed tile work on the sidewalk.
 And, of course, the azulejo tile across the city.
-Though I could wax poetic about the scenery, but the real reason you’re here is to find out out where you should eat in Lisbon.
+Though I could wax poetic about the scenery, the real reason you’re here is to find out where you should eat in Lisbon.
 And once you’re done, wash it all down with some wine or cocktails.

 When in Lisbon, seafood is king.
 Though this place serves up Peruvian dishes, it showcases the seafood in Lisbon perfectly.
-Alright so I met a group of people here who insisted on buying me pisco sour after pisco sour, which, were incredible and definitely keeps my review unbiased.
+Alright, so I met a group of people here who insisted on buying me pisco sour after pisco sour, which, were incredible and definitely keeps my review unbiased.
 From the ambiance to the food, one of my favorite places to eat in Lisbon.

 Contemporary and cool.
 As the name implies, it’s a blend of tapas and pestiscos.
 Good drinks and food, either with a group to share a bunch of small plates or by yourself.